DimaDoesCode/Yandex_Practicum-Exploratory_Data_Analysis/exploratory_data_analysis/README.md

 To perform data preprocessing and explore the data to find interesting features and dependencies that exist in the real estate market.

 ## Libraries used
-*pandas, matplotlib.pyplot, seaborn, requests, warnings, numpy, scipy*
+*pandas, matplotlib.pyplot, seaborn, requests, warnings, numpy, scipy, os*